Studio

 BA(Hons) DipArch ARB RIBA

-Laura is the founder of MARR Architects.
-She is a chartered architect with 25 years’ experience in award‑winning London practices, bringing together design leadership, technical delivery and a collaborative approach to shaping projects that are both imaginative and achievable.
+Laura is a chartered architect with 25 years’ experience in award‑winning London practices, bringing together design leadership, technical delivery and a collaborative approach to shaping projects that are both imaginative and well-crafted.

 Her career began at Pentagram and Matthew Lloyd Architects, where she developed a strong foundation in design, communication and contemporary contextual architecture.
 She went on to spend 12 years at Edward Cullinan Architects, where she was a director working closely with RIBA Gold Medallist Ted Cullinan on pioneering projects across education, culture, housing and masterplanning.
 During this time she led the design and delivery of schools and housing projects from inception to completion, contributed to practice‑wide design review, and spoke widely on design.